 - Damai I – 40 metre (131 feet) luxury Indonesia liveaboard.
 Guests on this Raja Ampat liveaboard enjoy an all inclusive service, which includes spa therapy with Damai I’s Signature Service.
 Offering luxury liveaboard dive trips for up to 12 guests across 7 cabins.

 - Seven Seas Liveaboard – 45 metre (148 feet) sailing schooner for up to 16 divers.
 You can explore the exotic waters of the Indonesian archipelago in comfort and luxury aboard this top rated liveaboard dive boat.
 Offering between 12-14 night trips for up to 40 dives in total.

 - Alila Purnama – The most expensive Raja Ampat liveaboard on this list.
 The Alila Purnama is a beautiful 46 metre (151 feet) traditional Indonesian Phinisi luxury liveaboard.
 Offering dive trips to Raja Ampat for up to 10 guests across 5 ultra modern cabins.
 Dive trips of 6-9 nights are offered for up to 26 dives.

-- Tiger Blue - The Tiger Blue is an Indonesian phinisi, which is a luxury dive liveaboard for up to 12 divers.
+- Tiger Blue – The Tiger Blue is a 34 metres (112 feet) Indonesian phinisi, which is a luxury dive liveaboard for up to 12 divers.
 This luxury liveaboard offers dive trips for families across 5 cabins all with en-suite facilities.
 Trips of between 7-8 nights are offered for up to 21 dives.